cschneider/echotcp-docker/Readme.md

 This example packages Aries RSA and the EchoTCP example first as two runnable jars using bndtools and in a second step as two docker images.

-## Prerequisite

-Currently the repository build of Aries rsa is not yet working on the CI server.
-So you have to checkout aries-rsa and build it locally.
-Then adapt the respository path in rsa.bndrun to the path of your local maven repo.
-Later this will point to an Aries rsa release repo.

 ## Build

 The build is currently not fully automated.
 So you will have to do these steps manually: